-'Multiple People Shot' in Active Shooting at Maryland Newspaper
+5 Killed, Several Injured in Capital Gazette Shooting

-Multiple people have been shot after an active shooting at the Capital Gazette newspaper in Annapolis, Maryland.
+Authorities have confirmed that at last five people have been killed and others “gravely” injured following an active shooting at the Capital Gazette newspaper in Annapolis, Maryland.

+Acting Anne Arundel County Police Chief William Krampf said “we do have fatalities and we do have serious injuries.”

-Anne Arundel County Police Lt.
-Ryan Frashure confirmed that there were injuries after a gunman opened fire at 888 Bestgate Road – the building where the newspaper’s office is located.
+Lt.
+Ryan Frashure said a gunman opened fire at 888 Bestgate Road in Annapolis – an office building where the newspaper’s office is located.

+Frashure said a suspect was in custody.
+He was not identified, but Frashure said officers arrived in the midst of the shooting and engaged the suspected gunman and apprehended him.

 The Baltimore Sun, which owns the Capital Gazette, quoted Gazette reporter Phil Davis as saying multiple people had been shot.